-360 degree feedback surveys can benefit and impact leadership, teams, and the entire organization immediately.
+360 degree feedback can benefit and impact leadership, teams, and the entire organization immediately.
 When an organization decides to launch a 360 degree feedback program for the first time, some leaders are reluctant to participate.
 Good leaders may have a bias towards action, and if you want something that can create results starting by the time you finish reading this article, nothing is more tried and true than doing 360 degree feedback with leaders.

-360 degree feedback surveys benefit leadership, teams, and the entire organization immediately.
+360 degree feedback benefits leadership, teams, and the entire organization immediately.
 By providing a safe, confidential, and reliable way for colleagues to provide feedback, a company gains valuable insight into current leadership, teams, and overall health of the organization.
-360 feedback surveys provide leaders with powerful knowledge and feedback into what is working and what isn’t.
+360 feedback provides leaders with powerful knowledge and feedback into what is working and what isn’t.
 When using this feedback data correctly, organizations can quickly take action, by helping employees improve and become better leaders and contributors in the company.

 But even today, when an organization decides to launch a 360 degree feedback program for the first time, some are reluctant to participate.
 I’ve heard it all: “Why do I need feedback?
-Can’t I just ask others instead of taking a survey?” or “I have an open-door policy; I already know everything I need to know” or even “I’m doing just fine without knowing!”
+Can’t I just ask others instead of taking an assessment?” or “I have an open-door policy; I already know everything I need to know” or even “I’m doing just fine without knowing!”

 These aren’t bad responses, but they’re not great either.
 The truth is, feedback is the future.
 Gone are the days of gut instinct and good feelings.
 Employee perceptions may not be perfect indicators of truth, but they are one of the most valuable bits of feedback a leader can receive.

 But getting honest feedback about performance is difficult.
 As leaders move up in an organization, candid feedback about their performance or leadership style actually goes down.
 Others are often afraid of displeasing those in leadership positions.
 This means they may give weaker feedback on a leader’s performance when asked face to face.

 What Is a 360 Degree Feedback Assessment?